stoermelder/vcvrack-packone/docs/MidiCat.md

 ### Note-mapping

 MIDI-CAT supports mapping of MIDI note-messages instead of MIDI CC.
-There are different modes availbale as note-messages work differently to continuous controls:
+There are different modes available as note-messages work differently to continuous controls:

 - **Momentary** - Default setting, when a MIDI note is received the parameter will be set to its maximum value (an MIDI velocity of 127 is assumed).